 In order to activate all these features, Align with Studs/Joists must be switched OFF:

-Vertical/Horizontal Split by Parameter – Split Part — splits panels vertically by the Split Part parameter from stud or joist.
+Vertical/Horizontal Split by Parameter – Split Part — splits panels vertically by the Split Part parameter from joist.

-In order to activate the Split Part parameter, you have to open Type Properties of the stud or joist family and add Part Split Number.
-Wall+ will know where to split the panel, for example, every 4 studs or joists.
+In order to activate the Split Part parameter, you have to open Type Properties of the joist family and add Part Split Number.
+Roof+M will know where to split the panel, for example, every 4 joists.

-Result: Panels are split by vertical and horizontal studs and bridgings.
+Result: Panels are split by vertical and horizontal joists and bridgings.

-Example: If the horizontal bridgings should be short, then please make sure Perpendicular to Stud/Joist is selected.
-In such case, Wall+ will split the segments vertically first and then horizontally.
+Example: If the horizontal bridgings should be short, then make sure Perpendicular to Stud/Joist is selected.
+In such cases, Roof+M will split the segments vertically first and then horizontally.

 Complete Sheets in First Row